 So if you’re buying brussels sprouts whole and you don’t have a food processor/slicing attachment, you can also carefully cut the brussels sprouts very thin.
 Or you can use a mandoline slicer.
 I would recommend using a cutting glove if going either of those routes though.
 Don’t want to lose a fingertip!

-And the rest of the ingredients are really simple: toasted walnuts, dried cranberries, and a simple homemade dressing.
+And the rest of the ingredients for this brussel sprouts salad are really simple: toasted walnuts, dried cranberries, and a simple homemade dressing.

 Everything gets mixed together in one bowl and then it’s just tossing together to coat the brussels sprouts.

 OH.
 But I felt compelled to add some cheese here.
 You could definitely serve it without if you have a gathering with dairy-free or vegan peeps.
 Or maybe you just have a little bowl of parmesan shreds on the side.

 Or if you have cheese lovers on your hands (my family) just sprinkle that goodness right into the bowl.

 The saltiness of the cheese really does compliment the sweet dried berries quite well in this brussels sprouts salad.

 But that is basically it!
 Super simple, light, paleo/vegan-friendly and gluten-free.
 It’s the perfect side dish for the holidays.